Code-Institute-Submissions/milestone-1-THE-A-TEAM/TESTING.md

     this alternate method I would have to compromise on how the flip worked, unless I added a lot of Javascript.
 So, in the end I opted to use a little Javascript to help display a version of the team stats without the flip functionality, but at the same time without adding any extra content apart from a sub-text change and a message about using Internet Explorer.
+    A JavaScript code snippet by [Ryan Wilson](https://stackoverflow.com/questions/49986720/how-to-detect-internet-explorer-11-and-below-versions) was used to help me detect the IE11 browser.